 First off, there’s the propanediol base.
 Propanediol is a humectant moisturiser that’s great at absorbing water from the air (hygroscopic).
 So if you put it in an open container with any amount of humidity, it’s going to absorb water from the air.
 That means even if you started off with pure propanediol and no water, you’ll end up with propanediol and water.
 That water will make the ascorbic acid decompose faster.
 The propanediol is basically moisturising the ascorbic acid.

 Silicone is the opposite.
-It can form a waterproof layer around the ascorbic acid, which protects it from water.
+It can potentially form a waterproof layer around the ascorbic acid, which protects it from water.
 It’s an occlusive, and in this case it’s sealing the water out.

 Secondly, Matter of Fact’s serum has dissolved ascorbic acid.
 When ascorbic acid is dissolved, it can move around a lot more, which means a lot more will be available to react compared to when it’s in solid grains in a thick suspension.